Think about this.

 1. Start out with a Good Workout and Stretch

 Feeling cloudy and slow every morning until you get out of the house?
 Starting up a good morning workout and stretching routine will help with that.

-Not only will it wake you up from a sleepy state, it will set you up to be laser focused for the next activity you take on.
+Not only will it wake you up from a sleepy state, but it will also set you up to be laser-focused for the next activity you take on.
 Since most of us go to work or school every morning, doing this before heading out will ensure you are in the right state (physically and mentally) to tackle the day.

 To make the transition, I recommend waking up 15 minutes earlier than you typically do now, stay at that level for a week, then repeat.
 Do this until you achieve the perfect waking time for you.

 Oh, also.
 Keep your sleep schedule steady.
 No matter if it’s Wednesday or Sunday, try going to sleep and waking up at the same time.
 Otherwise, your body will be confused, making it harder for you to wake up when Monday rolls around.
 Plus, your body hates you when you play games with it, knock that off!

 If you haven’t heard this term before, it basically means get the hardest thing done first.

 Whatever you dread to do, don’t put it off.
 Instead, get it off the list first thing in your day and the rest of the day will not only seem easier, but it will also go a lot more productively (is that even a word?).

 Checking your phone first thing when you wake up really does nothing other than distract you.

 And what does distraction mean?
 It means less productivity!
 Seriously, wasting time in the morning on useless tasks kills productivity just as much as watching TV all day does.